et508/Erenshor.LootManager/README.md

 # Loot Manager
-Create a blacklist of items to stop looting.
+Create a blacklist of items you want to stop looting.
 Use the Loot All button and never worry about the items you don't want again.

 ## Installation
 - Install [BepInEx Mod Pack](https://thunderstore.io/c/erenshor/p/BepInEx/BepInExPack/)